vitorheidrich/q2-srs/README.md

 QIIME2 plugin for microbiome count data normalization by scaling with ranked subsampling (SRS).

-Read more about the normalization method in the [SRS paper](https://doi.org/10.7717/peerj.9593) (Beule and Karlovsky, PeerJ 2020).
+Read more about this normalization method in the [SRS paper](https://doi.org/10.7717/peerj.9593) (Beule and Karlovsky, PeerJ 2020).
 <!---To more details on the usage of SRS, take a look at the practical guide [paper]() ().--->

 ## Installing